 Other qualifications awarded at Russian universities:

 - Tekhnikum – usually covers humanitarian, social & natural sciences, economics & mathematics, general professional and specialized courses and practical training.
 The programs for colleges, in addition to the educational programs of the Tekhnikums, include a program up to a one-year with theory and professional training, including in-depth practical training.
 Students entering after a basic general education can enter the disciplines for secondary general education.

 Applying to one of the Russian universities

 Applying to a Russian university can be a competitive business.
 There are several routes you can take as an international student.
 It is even possible for foreign students to study for free in some circumstances.

 First, you’ll need to work out what you’d like to study and where.
 Once you’ve found a university, it’s time to consider how you’re going to fund your studies.
-If you’re self-funding your studies or having them funded by a scholarship from your own country, you can apply to any university.
+If you’re self-funding your studies or have a scholarship from your own country, you can apply to any university.

 Alternatively, you can apply for a Russian government scholarship to get into a state-funded university, or if you’re already living in Russia as a secondary school student you can complete the Unified State Examination (which acts as an entrance exam) to apply for universities with state-funded places.

-Exchange programmes, grants and scholarships for Russian universities
+Exchange programs, grants, and scholarships for Russian universities

 Each year, the Russian government offers state-funded places at universities, with 15,000 international spots offered in 2016.
 Government scholarships include free tuition, a maintenance allowance (1,300 roubles a month in 2016) and in most cases, accommodation.
 However, the scholarships don’t cover living or travel costs, or health insurance.

 The quotes are allocated by The Federal Agency for the Commonwealth of Independent States, Compatriots Living Abroad and International Humanitarian Cooperation (Rossotrudnichestvo).
 The agency works with a network of offices around the world and Russian embassies.